How the Health Care Law Works for You

 Remember: You probably don't have to make any changes to your health coverage.
 Check with your human resources department to learn more about your plan's details.

 - Depending on your income and the details of your employer's health plan, you may be able to get coverage through the Health Insurance Marketplace.
-The New Mexico Health Insurance Exchange (NMHIX), (855) 996-6449, can help you find out about financial help to pay for your coverage.
+The New Mexico Health Insurance Exchange (NMHIX) marketplace, (855) 996-6449, can help you find out about financial help to pay for your coverage.
 The amount of financial help is based on your family size and income.
-View the full list of local resources in your state.

 Find Local Help in Your State